BDC Hamburger Icon

 • Reputational damage that can take years to repair

-An investigative audit of your payment security practices may find that you’re party to a payment transaction with the lowest level of security.
-For example, merchants that don’t accommodate EMV chip cards could be held liable in the event of a payment security breach.
-You could potentially be held responsible for costs associated with the breach, including the following:
+Merchants that don’t accommodate EMV chip cards could be held liable in the event of a payment security breach.
+You could be held responsible for costs associated with the breach, including the following:

 • Identity protection services for breach victims